Mobility of geometric constraint systems with extrusion symmetry: Introduction

-In Section~\ref{sec:fowler-guest} we then show how the block-decomposition of the rigidity matrix of a $t$-fold extrusion symmetric framework can be exploited to derive Fowler-Guest type character counts (see \cite{FGsymmax,OP,BS2}, for example) that give insights into the (infinitesimal) rigidity and flexibility of the framework.
+In Section~\ref{sec:fowler-guest} we then show how the block-decomposition of the rigidity matrix of a $t$-fold extrusion symmetric framework can be exploited to derive Fowler-Guest type character counts (see \cite{FGsymmax,OP,BS2}, for example) that give insights into the (infinitesimal) rigidity and the self-stresses of the framework.
 For the sake of clarity of the presentation, we first develop this theory for bar-joint frameworks and then generalise it to point-hyperplane frameworks.
 Throughout the section, we illustrate our results via some basic examples.

-Section 3 and Subsection 4.2 which describe the application of our theory to point-hyperplane frameworks are considerably more complicated than the sections which deal only with bar-joint frameworks.
-The reader who is interested only in bar-joint frameworks could safely skip these parts.
+Section~\ref{sec:general} and Subsection~\ref{sec:countph} which describe the application of our theory to point-hyperplane frameworks are considerably more complicated than the sections which deal only with bar-joint frameworks.
+The reader who is interested only in bar-joint frameworks could skip these parts.
 However, we have found that configurations which complicate the use of symmetry with hyperplanes, such as when a self-symmetric hyperplane contains an extrusion direction, do occur frequently in practical applications so this aspect of the theory is important.

-Finally, in Section~\ref{sec:finiteflex} we give an Asimov-Roth type result \cite{AR} to detect \emph{finite} flexbility in bar-joint or point-hyperplane frameworks whose configurations of points and hyperplanes are `regular points' of the measurement map, restricted to a smooth manifold (such as the manifold of $t$-fold extrusion-symmetric configurations).
-Based on the idea of displacing a `regular' framework by a linear push along a smooth manifold to obtain a finite motion, we also give a numerical algorithm for detecting finite flexibility in Section~\ref{sec:linpush}.
+Finally, in Section~\ref{sec:finiteflex} we show that the methods which have been developed to detect \emph{finite} mobility in frameworks with point group symmetry \cite{BSfinite} may also be used to give a sufficient condition for finite mobility in frameworks which do not have an obvious symmetry.
+We give an Asimov-Roth type result \cite{AR} to detect finite flexbility in bar-joint or point-hyperplane frameworks whose configurations of points and hyperplanes are `regular points' of the measurement map, restricted to a smooth manifold (such as the manifold of $t$-fold extrusion-symmetric configurations).
+Based on the idea of displacing a `regular' framework by a linear push along a smooth manifold to obtain a finite motion, in Section~\ref{sec:linpush} we give a numerical algorithm for detecting finite flexibility in a point-hyperplane framework even in the absence of any known symmetry.
+The algorithm requires only that we can compute the null-space of the rigidity matrix at an arbitrary point in the configuration space.
+Since there is a correspondence between finite motions and redundant constraints, this algorithm is also useful for detecting locally redundant constraints in systems of geometric constraint equations.